JiuJiuJiuge/JiuJiuJiuge.github.io/content/english/papers/article2.md

 The contents of Fe-P, Al-P, and O-P were significantly positively correlated with bacteria OTUs and richness (Fig. 7) and the abundance of dominant communities (Chloroflexi, Proteobacteria, Verrucomicrobia, and Elusimicrobia) (Fig. 8, Fig. S5).
 Previous studies indicated that Proteobacteria are dominant copiotrophic microorganisms with high carbon utilization efficiency and net carbon mineralization rates, along with significant phosphate-solubilizing capacity (Fierer et al., 2007).
 Chloroflexi prefers nutrient-poor soil, and their significant presence indicates that the soil is in a phosphorus-deficient state (Wang et al., 2019).
 Soil phosphorus activation depends on microbial activity through organic and inorganic acid release from microbes (Zhu et al., 2018) and discharge through hydrolysis by phosphatase activity (Chen et al., 2006, Qiu et al., 2011).
 Under low-phosphorus conditions, soil inorganic pyrophosphate (PPi) is relatively stable (Gutiérrez-Luna et al., 2018).
 Microbes and plants could extract PPi from less soluble phosphorus sources (such as Ca-P) and release large amounts of H+ to soil (Akhtar et al., 2009).
 Soil phosphorus deficiency would accelerate soil acidification and microbial community evolution, which in return promotes the transformation of refractory phosphorus (Fig. 10).

 <img src="\images\article2\Fig10.jpg" alt=None/>

+***Fig. 10** Conceptual diagram illustrating how soil aggregates and their biochemical factors influence the redistribution of soil phosphorus fractions and the uptake of available phosphorus by C. oleifera at different cultivation stand ages.
+(Created with BioRender.com)*

 ## 5. Conclusions